mehediishere/Linux/Batch Programming/README.md

 )

 echo.
-echo Following files created for [44mpage[0m folder FOR %%a in (%list%) DO ( echo %%a
+echo Following files created for page folder
+FOR %%a in (%list%) DO (
+   echo %%a
 )